The History of Oregon Law

 The LRW program is started by faculty member and founding Director, Mary Lawrence.

 Since U.S. News began ranking LRW programs in 2005, Oregon Law’s program has consistently been ranked among the top in the nations.
-In 2018, it was ranked 5th in the nation, marking its twelfth consecutive year in the top 10.
+In 2021, it was ranked #1 in the nation, making this more than 14 consecutive years in the top 10.

 Oregon Law establishes the world's first environmental law clinic